David-Gocman/Sergey_Shevchenko_AQA/README.md

 after first commit

-after second commit in feature4
+after second commit in feature

+Let's make some changes like a part of the HomeWork